 -Front drive axles

 -Tandem rear drive axles

 -Hub reduction axles

--Suspension system for trailers
+-Suspension systems for trailers

 |2000||Established by the merger of Meritor Automotive Inc. and Arvin Industries Inc.|